blend-io/blend/README.md

 #### Convert from source to target in just one line of code!
 `Target target = blend.convert(sourceJSON, Target.class)`

-## Contributing
+## Want to contribute

-Contributions for extending transforms are highly appreciated.
-Refer CONTRIBUTING.md
+- Contributions for extending transforms are highly appreciated.
+- Refer [ALGORITHM.md](ALGORITHM.md) to understand Blend's internal object mapping algorithm